bbulkow/FastLED-idf/README.md

 requires porting.
 At least, now there's a single one to start with.
 See the underlying component, and use it or not.
 If you don't want it, just don't bring that component over into your project.

+# I2S vs RMT

+At first, I focused the port on RMT, as it seemed the hardware everyone talked about.
+As you see below, the RMT interface even has a Espressif provided example!
+Thus the journey of getting the MEM_BUFS code working and soak up the interrupt latency.

+But, the I2S hardware is almost certainly cooler than RMT.
+It has more parallelism, and less code.

+Right now, the code is still checked in with default RMT simply because I haven't tested I2S as much, but please see the I2S section below on enabling it.

 # TL;DR about this repo

 As with any ESP-IDF project, there is a sdkconfig file.
 It contains things that might